[Super beginner's guide in 1 minute] Done! Checking system uptime for Linux-based OS

 ⇒ 1 user is currently logged in

-■ Load average indicating the load situation (1 minute, 5 minutes, 15 minutes)
+■ Load average (1 minute, 5 minutes, 15 minutes) indicating load status

 summary

-write blogs about my favorite commands and commands that I personally want to understand better.
+and write blog posts about my favorite commands and commands that I personally want to understand better.

 Growing every day, moving forward every day.